pedrorlmarques/pedromarques.github.io/_posts/2020-11-02-kafka-streams-to-rescue.md

 - “Okay, so we know that the product information message triggers the product activation workflow which means that we will always receive the product information first and the product activation after, so this is easy.
 Let’s start consuming messages from the product information and from product activation and store them in a database.
 If we receive a product activation, we should check if we already received a product information message.
 If so, we send the notification message to service B and if not, we store in the database and wait for …”

 ![alt text](/assets/img/Workflow-3.png "Workflow of consuming two topics and storing them in a database"){: .mx-auto.d-block :}
+**Figure-3 – Workflow of consuming two topics and storing them in a database.**

 When we started to implement this solution, we started to find a lot of problems that in the beginning we weren’t aware of.